The Hidden Reality of Writing a Book: My 6-Year Blogiversary

 Since I was a little girl, I’ve wanted to be a writer.
 Honestly, you probably already knew that because I’ve written about this dream many times since I started TTT in 2015.

 Well, my dream finally came true this year.
 In July, I signed my first book contract.
 I’m a published author now.
+Yet this season of life actually feels unexpectedly anticlimactic.

 Cue the Confetti?

-Yet this season of life actually feels a bit anticlimactic.
-This isn’t what I expected it to be.
-Of course, I’m grateful to Ambassador International for giving me a book contract, but I don’t feel the way that I thought I was supposed to feel when I signed it.
+Of course, I’m grateful to Ambassador International for giving me a book contract.
+But I don’t feel the way that I thought I was going to feel when I signed it.
+Instead of feeling like I’m thriving, I feel like I’m floundering.

-But this whole book-publishing thing isn’t just anticlimactic because life goes on as it always has.
+But this whole book publishing thing isn’t just anticlimactic because life goes on as it always has.
 It’s also anticlimactic because the struggles that I describe in my book are still very real for me.
 They didn’t disappear when I decided to write this book or sign this contract.

 I Still Struggle